 {{ render_card(article.Title, article.Description) }}

-Let's go through a simple scenario to link the entire process: we need to display the summary information card of the article uniformly on the homepage and the category list page.
+Let's go through a simple scenario to tie the entire process together: we need to display the summary information card of the article uniformly on the home page and the category list page.

 {# partial/_article_macros.html #}